Thinking about quitting your 9-5 and switching to the high-paced life of a full-time entrepreneur?

 I harp about knowing the business you are going into many, many times .. so I will not spend much time on this section.
-You can instead read my previous blog posts about branding, starting a business, etc., here:
+You can instead join my email list for more information about branding, starting a business, etc.

 I talk so much about doing your own research about the industry you are going into because for some reason, people skip this step.